ecolell/pfamserver/docs/shrinking.dockerized.md

 ## 5. Construct join table to improve performance (cache table)

-The fifth step is to create and fill a join table used to improve the performance when try to get the list of sequences (with and without PDB) for a specific pfam.
+The fifth step is to create a view to improve the performance when try to get the list of sequences (with and without PDB) for a specific pfam.

 The command